 Official Import Rules

-South Korea requires an ISO microchip, current rabies vaccination at least 30 days old, a government-endorsed health certificate, and for cats from countries with rabies: a FAVN antibody titer test (≥0.
-5 IU/ml).
+South Korea requires an ISO microchip, a rabies vaccination (see timing note below), a government-issued health certificate from the exporting country's government agency, and for cats aged 90 days or older from countries where rabies is present: a rabies neutralising antibody titer test (≥0.5 IU/ml).

 Cats are inspected at the airport quarantine station.